• Home

 Luckily, though, a few of those houses and gardens are accessible to the public and can be visited.

-I have visited one of them a couple of months ago and found it really interesting.
+I visited one of them a couple of months ago and found it really interesting.
 The place is commonly known as La vigna di Leonardo (Leonardo’s Vineyard) and it is part of the inner garden of Casa degli Atellani (Atellani’s House).
 The house is in the very center of the city, just across the street from one of the most famous attractions in Milan, the Church of Santa Maria delle Grazie, where you can see Leonardo’s Last Supper.

 a detail of the ceiling in one of the rooms